Big Thief 'Capacity' Feature Interview

 It does seem, by anyone’s metric, that Big Thief got really lucky, as in any Brooklyn success story, but especially with finding each other.
 By Lenker’s account, she met Meek on her first day in New York in a bodega.
 Quickly, the two started playing together as an acoustic duo, and found a welcoming network in Brooklyn.
 There were loose prior connections, too: Though they didn’t know each other at the time, Lenker, Meek, and Krivchenia all attended the Berklee College of Music in Boston.

-“Adrienne and I were making music for fun for about a year in a warehouse she was living in and on the stoop of my apartment in Bed Stuy, playing wherever it would take us,” Meek explains, recalling their early days in New York as a folk duo, playing anything from sparsely-attended backroom shows in Manhattan’s multi-stage Rockwood Music Hall complex to “Bushwick house shows.”
+“Adrianne and I were making music for fun for about a year in a warehouse she was living in and on the stoop of my apartment in Bed Stuy, playing wherever it would take us,” Meek explains, recalling their early days in New York as a folk duo, playing anything from sparsely-attended backroom shows in Manhattan’s multi-stage Rockwood Music Hall complex to “Bushwick house shows.”

 Big Thief’s first important booster, Krivchenia explains, was one of their heroes, Here We Go Magic’s Luke Temple.
 Temple is a prolific singer-songwriter, even outside of his best-known work with that band in the early 2010s.
 Like Big Thief until fairly recently, he’s a testament to the success and storied reputation indie-rock artists can maintain without high levels of media support, bolstered by the admiration of bands and fans in their general scene.
 His clever baroque-pop instincts and muted, propulsive arrangements have a lot in common with Big Thief’s own musical lexicon.
 Here We Go Magic’s drummer heard Lenker and Meek, as an acoustic duo, at a show in New York.
 Separately, the band’s booking agent had separately seen them in his hometown and expressed an interest in working with them.
 Temple eventually agreed to let the band support Here We Go Magic on a tour.